Material Handler Robot

 Project Summary

-The Material Handler Robot was a Senior Design Project sponsored by FPL.
+I led a team to create the Material Handler Robot, a Senior Design Project sponsored by FPL.
 The goal of this project was to create an autonomous inventory-tracking warehouse robot.
-The project was handled by a four-person team which was led by me, Patrick Cohen.

 My Contribution to the Project